some-otter-thing/keepTheBoxGreen-api/README.md

 ### Consideration of vendor lock-in

-Since the project uses for now free tiers and app is conteineraised and stored on Docker Hub, we would not have a problem of switching to a different vendor.
+Since the project uses for now free tiers and app is containerised and stored on Docker Hub, we would not have a problem of switching to a different vendor.

 ### Cost